CloudDataPalina/Financial-Crisis-Analysis/README.md

 ## 📂 Data Preprocessing

-Before analysis, the data was:
+Before analysis, the dataset underwent a basic preprocessing stage:
-- Validated for consistency and missing values
+- Checked for consistency and missing values
-- Converted to appropriate data types (float)
+- Converted to appropriate data types
-- Checked for duplicates and structural anomalies
+- Cleaned from duplicates and anomalies
-- Reshaped and formatted for visualization and KPI calculation
+- Formatted for further visualization and metric calculations
-- Analyzed with `.describe()` and grouped by year

 ---